robots-make-art-too/template/100_Days/INFO.md

 # What do I do here?

+Select the option that fits:

-Are you using a specified folder to track your 100 Days of code?
+## Are you using a specified folder to track your 100 Days of code?

-- add that content to this folder
+- [] add that content to this folder

-Are you using mutliple repos from your personal GitHub account?
+## Are you using mutliple repos from your personal GitHub account?

-- copy that `URL` here: [GitHub](REPLACE ME WITH YOUR URL)
+- [] copy that `URL` here: [GitHub](REPLACE ME WITH YOUR URL)